Grin-42/PingConnectivityTester/README.md

 -The first IP in the list is most likely your router and the IP after your router is your ISP gateway.

 -8.8.8.8 is the public Google DNS server, 1.1.1.1 is the public Cloudflare DNS server.

--It is useful to run this from at least two devices on the network simultaneously.